-Too some extent it has contributed to improving the integration of human rights education into the school system
+It has enhanced our understanding on integration of human rights education into the school system.

 32. Please indicate the main obstacles to the implementation of the Plan of Action to the 1st Phase of the World Programme in your country on a scale from 1 to 5 (1 = No obstacle, 5 = Major obstacle):